TOAST-DOCS/Compute-Instance-Template/en/overview.md

 ## Compute > Instance Template > Overview

-The Instance Template is a service that pre-defines and stores frequently used instance component information.
-User can use a predefined instance template to easily create an instance with the same specification, or use it to create a scaling group to use Autoscale.
+The Instance Template is a service that predefines and stores frequently used instance component information.
+You can use a predefined instance template to create an instance with the same specification easily, or use it to create a scaling group for using Autoscale.

-## Instance Template Component
+## Instance Template Components
-The instance template pre-defines the following components constituting the instance.
+The instance template predefines the following components that compose the instance.

 * **Image**: A virtual disk image containing the instance's OS
-* **Availability area**: Physical location where the instance to be created
+* **Availability zone**: Physical location where the instance is to be created
-* **Instance type**: Virtual hardware performance of the instance
+* **Flavor**: Performance of the virtual hardware of the instance
 * **Key pair**: Key used as the means to access to the instance
-* **Block storage**: Type and capacity of the default disc to be connected to the instance
+* **Block storage**: Type and capacity of the default disk to be attached to the instance
 * **Network**: Virtual network to be connected to the instance
 * **Floating IP**: Whether to use a floating IP
-* **Security group**: Set the instance network security
+* **Security group**: Network security setting of the instance
-* **Additional block storage**: Type and capacity of the disc to be additionally connected to the instance
+* **Additional block storage**: Type and capacity of the disk to be additionally attached to the instance
-* **User script**: Script to be automatically executed during the initial booting after Create Instance
+* **User script**: Script to be automatically executed during the initial booting after the instance is created

 > [Notes]
 > The role of the instance template is simply to store the component information.